DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-22-review-of-provider-emails.md

 - “application for” - not “application to”
 - “automatically rejected” - not “rejected by default” or “RBD”, avoid “automatic rejection” if possible
 - “automatically declined” - not “declined by default” or “application withdrawn automatically”
-- “courses that you work on with” - not “courses run by” or “courses ratified by”
+- “courses you run with” - not “courses you work on with”, “courses run by” or “courses ratified by”
 - “make a decision about” - or if there’s room to spell it out, “make offers and reject applications”, not “respond to the candidate”
-- “offer conditions” - not “conditions” or “your conditions” or “their conditions”
+- “offer conditions” - not “conditions”, “your conditions” or “their conditions”
 - “removed from [organisation]” - not “deleted from [organisation]”
 - “respond” - when candidates reply to offers, not when providers set up an interview or make a decision
 - “submitted an application” - not “application received” or “new application”